 The reason why you want customers to buy your best-sellers is because they’re proven.
 Other customers have already bought them and are happy with their purchase.
 If you want to showcase new products to customers you can include them in your upsell, email marketing or retargeting ads.
 With an ecommerce store, you can include great product photography and product descriptions to sway the customer’s choice.

 Ecommerce Advantage #5: Personalized Online Experience

 One of the benefits of ecommerce is that hiring employees is affordable and, as mentioned before, you can hire from anywhere in the world.
 You can choose to outsource work to virtual assistants in countries where the cost of living is much lower.
-You’ll need fewer employees in an ecommerce business than a retail location.
-A huge advantage of ecommerce is you don’t need to hire employees at launch.
+You’ll need fewer employees in an online business than a retail location.
+A huge advantage of online businesses is you don’t need to hire employees at launch.
 You can start and run an ecommerce business all by yourself.
 Only when you start to grow or when you have the capital should you start to hire employees.

 Ecommerce Advantage #7: Easier to Encourage Impulse Buy

-Another one of the ecommerce benefits is that getting your customers to become impulse buyers is possible.
-If you have an attractive product photography, one with vibrant color or human emotion, you can create ads that drive impulse buys.
+Another ecommerce benefit is that you can capitalize on impulse buying as online shoppers are more inclined to partake in this.
+If you have attractive product photography, with vibrant color or human emotion, you can create ads that drive impulse buys.
 You can also execute a range of scarcity tactics such as countdown timers or showcasing limited quantities.

 Ecommerce Advantage #8: Easy to Retarget or Remarket to Customer

 It’s easy to create retargeting ads to reach out to customers in your area when running an online business making it one of the most profitable ecommerce benefits.
 You can create a Facebook pixel.
 You can use the Shoelace Shopify app to retarget the browsers who visit your store but don’t buy.